-Kaweah Oaks Preserve has four short, self-guided nature trails.
+Kaweah Oaks Preserve has several short, self-guided nature trails.
 Trails begin about 0.5 miles (0.8 km) west of the gateway pavilion and parking area.

 Allow 20-30 minutes to access each trailhead.
 There is a digital trail with QR codes (black and white squares attached to grape stakes) along the sycamore trail that can be accessed by smart phones for additional information on plants and animals.